nv-legate/legate/docs/legate/source/legate.stl/source/user/usage.rst

 Reductions
 ..........

-Reductions are algorithms on stores that reduces the stores' dimensionality by combining elements along a chosen axis via repeated application of a binary operation.
+Reductions are algorithms on stores that reduce the stores' dimensionality by combining elements along a chosen axis via repeated application of a binary operation.
 In the Standard Template Library, the ``std::reduce`` and ``std::accumulate`` algorithms are both examples of reductions.